wp-plugins/instantsearch-for-woocommerce/readme.txt

 = Seamless Integration with Your WooCommerce Store =
 * 2-minute installation
-* 100% pure additive Javascript and CSS goodness – does not break or replace your store’s original functionality or built-in search
+* 100% pure additive Javascript and CSS goodness - does not break or replace your store's original functionality or built-in search
 * Customizable look and feel to fit your store frontend
 * Desktop, tablet and mobile theme supported